H&S 11358: Marijuana Cultivation

 Legal Definition: (a) Each person who plants, cultivates, harvests, dries, or processes cannabis plants, or any part thereof, except as otherwise provided by law, shall be punished …

-If you are under 21 years of age, the charge is only an infraction so long as you are cultivating less than 6 plants for recreational use, with a penalty of a maximum fine up to $100.
+For individuals under 21 years of age, the charge is considered an infraction if they cultivate fewer than six plants for recreational use.
+The penalty for this offense can amount to a maximum fine of $100.

-Another defense can be if police violated your rights against an unlawful Search and Seizures.
-This can happen if police were to enter your residence without a warrant or probable cause to search for marijuana plants.
-A violation under this section would allow your Ontario Criminal Defense Attorney to file a Motion to Suppress Evidence under a PC 1538.5 motion to get the evidence suppressed and thereafter it cannot be used against you in your case.
+Furthermore, it is important to be aware that a potential defense strategy may center around determining whether the police violated your rights regarding unlawful Search and Seizures.
+Should the police enter your residence without a warrant or probable cause to search for marijuana plants, such a violation could lead your Ontario Criminal Defense Attorney to file a Motion to Suppress Evidence under a PC 1538.5 motion.
+This motion would seek to have the evidence suppressed, making it inadmissible in your case.

 Rest assured that with the experience, expertise, and authority of your Ontario Criminal Defense Attorney, the best course of action will be pursued to protect your rights and interests throughout this process.

 Being accused of a criminal offense, especially under the weighty sections related to drug offenses like HS 11358, can cast an unwavering dark cloud over your future.
 Such charges are not just about the immediate legal repercussions but ripple out to impact every corner of one’s life — from professional ambitions to personal aspirations.